Bèlgica flag Bèlgica: Entorn econòmic

 Allowable Deductions and Tax Credits

 The Belgian regime of personal allowances, deductions and reductions has been revised with a partial transfer to the competency of the regions.
 Because the regions have issued their own modifications, consultation with a professional advisor is highly recommended.
-However, allowable deductions include: business expenses, social security contributions, alimony payments (up to 80%) and a marital quotient for a non-working spouse (a part of the professional income of one of the spouses may be allocated to the other if the income of this other spouse does not exceed 30% of the couple’s total professional income).
+However, allowable deductions include: business expenses, social security contributions, and alimony payments (up to 80%).

-Several personal exemptions are provided by the law, including a personal basic exemption of EUR 9,270; and an exemption for dependent children (from EUR 1,690 for one child to a total of EUR 15,740 for four children, plus EUR 1,690 for any other dependent person - increases are granted for handicapped children and children less than three years old).
+Several personal exemptions are provided by the law, including a personal basic exemption of EUR 10,160; and an exemption for dependent children (from EUR 1,920 for one child to a total of EUR 17,940 for four children, plus EUR 1,920 for any other dependent person - increases are granted for handicapped children and children less than three years old).
+For each child under three years old on January 1 of the tax year, the amount is increased by EUR 690, provided no child custody expenses are deducted.

 Special Expatriate Tax Regime